• Skip to primary navigation

 • About

-Home » Light Up Simple LED with Weak 1.5V Battery and Joule Thief Circuit
+Home » Light Up LED with Weak 1.5V Battery using Joule Thief Circuit

-Light Up Simple LED with Weak 1.5V Battery and Joule Thief Circuit
+Light Up LED with Weak 1.5V Battery using Joule Thief Circuit

-This easy LED circuit with Joule Thief can make light from weak 1.5V battery!
+This easy LED circuit with Joule Thief can make light from a weak 1.5V battery, also it works with white, blue and UV LEDs.

-Nice thing is LED still glow even if battery is very low like 0.4V.
+Further, we only need a low power battery like 1.2V, even better the LED still glows even if the battery is very low like 0.4V.

-Now we can use old battery which people throw away!
+So now we can use old batteries which people throw away.

 What is a Joule Thief Circuit: